 Tigergarh Wildlife Resort's NGO, CATS Foundation is training local women to make mats out of recycled sarees and bags out of old clothes.
-The resort uses old tyres as planters as part of its work to reuse, reduce and recycle.
+The resort uses old tyres as planters as part of its work to recycle, recover and re-use.